 Targeting users based on their current or past whereabouts

 Knowing the past or present physical location of a group of mobile devices is very valuable to marketers.
 If a marketer knows that a certain mobile device passes-by their store every day, or that a certain number of devices visit a competitor’s store in a specific area, they can use that information to design ad campaigns with a far greater probability of success.
+This can increase engagement and customer loyalty.

 Delivering location-relevant content